BestCrypt Volume Encryption

 To be honest, we hadn’t heard of BestCrypt until we stumbled across a blog post by security guru Bruce Schneier saying he trusted the people at Jetico – the company behind the product.
 So we decided to give it a try.

 What is Volume Encryption?

 For the less familiar, encryption is a process of encoding data using an algorithm called a cipher, which produces a ciphertext that should be unintelligible to any unauthorised third parties attempting to view it.
 There are numerous encryption standards with varying strengths, pros and cons, but we’ll come back to that later.

-Before we go any further it may be worth distinguising volume encryption from other terms that get bandied around, including partition and disk encryption.
+Before we go any further it may be worth distinguishing volume encryption from other terms that get bandied around, including partition and disk encryption.